Kunull/Writeups/docs/Cmd Challenge/Command Challenge.md

 &nbsp;

+## level 28
-## 28] In this challenge there are some directories containing files with different extensions.
+> In this challenge there are some directories containing files with different extensions.
 Print all directories, one per line without duplicates that contain one or more files with a “.tf” extension.

 ```
 dirname **/*.tf | sort -u